 From the administrative perspective, complete and accurate reports need to be compiled and provided on a timely basis to assess the effectiveness of marketing and advertising efforts, traffic, sales, conversion ratios, and more.
 The terms of “who provides what” under this arrangement should be diligently considered and carefully negotiated so that all parties are fully aware of their responsibilities and how they will be measured and evaluated.
 When properly implemented, this method creates an environment for a win-win-win relationship to be enjoyed by the builder, the Realtor, and the sales team.
 It has been said when it’s everybody’s business, it’s nobody’s business; and when something become personal, it becomes important.

-The Hybrid Sales Relationship
+Case Study of a Hybrid Sales Relationship

 Here is a firsthand assessment of how this hybrid type of relationship is working for Scott Brantley, sales manager for Ivey Homes, Augusta, Ga.
 Scott says: